Hurricane Opal: Florida

-U.S. Gulf Coast
+Southeastern United States

 Hurricane Opal was one of the largest-diameter US Gulf Coast hurricanes.
 Though large size does not imply strength—which is based on sustained wind measurements—it can mean that more people are exposed to its hazards.

 The peak rainfall from Opal in Alabama was 19.42 in 3 mi east-northeast of Brewton, Alabama.
 Lesser amounts include 7.48 in in Mobile and 6.1 in in Anniston.
 The highest gust reported was a 95 mph gust in Fort Rucker and a secondary one at Maxwell Air Force Base with a gust of 90 mph.
 The highest sustained winds reported from Opal was 75 mph at Fort Rucker, 55 mph in downtown Mobile and 47 mph at Maxwell Air Force Base and Montgomery.
 Numerous downed trees across much of the southeastern United States left over 2 million people without power.
 Alabama reported that 476,000 residents were without power, which was a record at the time; however, this number was surpassed by Hurricane Ivan in 2004.
 Damage was heavy far inland, all the way to Montgomery, where sustained winds reached 90 mph.

 Highest rainfalls in Mississippi were 5 in throughout the eastern side of the state with lower amounts going westward.
 Tropical-storm-force winds were reported along the Gulf Coast during the afternoon and early evening of October 4.
 Wind damage was mainly limited to downed tree limbs, power lines, and signs.
 One minor injury was reported in Harrison County due to flying debris.
 Damage in Mississippi totaled up to $75 thousand.

 In Louisiana, the only significant wind damage occurred in extreme south Plaquemines Parish where winds were estimated around 60 mph with gusts to hurricane force, with wind damage reported to some mobile homes and roofs of a few other structures.
 Tropical storm force winds were reported in extreme south Lafourche Parish and Jefferson Parish, as well as extreme east St. Bernard Parish.
 Property damage cost estimated.
 Tides were generally 2 ft above normal in Lake Pontchartrain, and three to five feet above normal along the southeast Louisiana coast from Grand Isle eastward.
 Some low-lying coastal roads were flooded.
 Approximately 10,000 people evacuated from the southern, or lower, portions of Plaquemines, St. Bernard, Lafourche, and Jefferson Parishes.
 The only significant gathering of persons in public shelters occurred in Plaquemines Parish, where 1,600 people were placed in public shelters.
-Although no direct injuries occurred from the hurricane, an indirect injury is attributed to the hurricane in a freak accident.
-A Jefferson Parish employee was injured while attempting to lower a large flag on October 4.
-The employee, who was holding onto a rope attached a flag, was tossed high into the air, and suffered severe injuries when he fell back to the ground.
+In Jefferson Parish, an employee was tossed and severely injured while lowering a large flag.
 Total damage in Louisiana totaled out to US$200,000 (1995 dollars).

 Breaking swells from Opal in Texas caused water to spill across at the usual wash-over points which damaged several vehicles.